Merstab/01-flask/README.md

 ## Why?

-We all know that 01 Exchange is awesome, but since it's a new ecosystem, tooling around it may not be so convenient especially from centralized exchanges APIs users perspective.
+We all know that 01 Exchange is awesome, but since it's a new ecosystem, tooling around it may not be so convenient especially from centralized exchange API users perspective.
 01-Flask which is a real-time WebSocket market data API server for 01 Exchange hopes to alleviate some of those issues by offering:

 - **familiar experience for centralized exchanges APIs users**